franceskoback/CUTnRUN/README.md

 3. make results folder and folder for 3_calledpeaks within this folder
 4. Run 3rd python script
 5. nano that bash script output and put #!/usr/bin/env bash on top of bash script if submitting as job
-6. Rename 03_SEACRcall.sh to three_SEACRcall.sh if submitting as a job-- TODO change this to be three, four, etc instead of starting with numbers
+6. Rename 03_SEACRcall.sh to three_SEACRcall.sh if submitting as a job-- DONE change this to be three, four, etc instead of starting with numbers
 7. qsub -cwd -pe smp 12 -l mem_free=12G -l scratch=1000G -l h_rt=50:00:00 -m bea -M frances.koback@gladstone.ucsf.edu three_SEACRcall.sh
 8. run 04_Annotation.py as shown below
 9. make sure you have all packages downloaded in R (ChIPseeker,TxDb.Mmusculus.UCSC.mm10.knownGene, clusterProfiler,ReactomePA,tidyverse,ggupset, ggimage)